-Begonias will not grow out of bounds and are ideal for small flowerbeds.
+Bedding varieties maintain a tidy and uniform habit and are ideal for small flowerbeds.
 Plants should be placed 12 inches apart for the best effect in the garden and somewhat closer in containers.
 Begonias look best when used in mass.

 Species & Cultivars

 Wax Begonias (Begonia x semperflorens-cultorum): Few other annuals can beat the wax begonias for hardiness and continuous flowering throughout the summer.
-These begonias are not restricted to a partial shade; they can be grown in full sun as well.
+These begonias are not restricted to partial shade; they can be grown in full sun as well.
 Wax begonias with bronze foliage do better in the sun than green varieties.
-Wax begonias withstand drought and heat better than other begonias, although they definitely prefer moist, well-drained, fertile soil.
+Wax begonias withstand drought and heat better than other begonias, although they prefer moist, well-drained, fertile soil.

-Bushy plants, with shiny heart-shaped leaves of green, bronze-red or mahogany are covered with small white, pink, rose or red flowers.
+Bushy plants, with shiny heart-shaped leaves of green, bronze-red, or mahogany are covered with small white, pink, rose, or red flowers.

 Set plants 6 to 8 inches apart in the garden after the danger of frost is past.
 Plants may also be started indoors from stem cuttings taken in the spring or fall.